 Patricia Nelson PT, ScD, OCS, FAAOMPT

 Patricia Nelson attended the University of Minnesota, and Texas Tech University HSC for her academic training.
 She became a Fellow of the AAOMPT in 2009 and has been a board-certified Orthopedic Clinical Specialist since 1992.
-Dr. Nelson is Professor and Director of IPE at University of Mary Hardin-Baylor where she teaches and continue her research and clinical focusing on pelvic health and IPE.
-Dr. Nelson has published and presented at national conferences and currently serves as associate editor for the Journal of Women’s Health Physical Therapy and Secretary of the newly formed AAOMPT Pelvic Health SIG.
+Dr. Nelson is Professor and Director of IPE at University of Mary Hardin-Baylor where she teaches and continues her research and clinical practice focusing on pelvic health and IPE.
+Dr. Nelson has published and presented at regional and national conferences.
+She currently serves as associate editor for the Journal of Women’s Health Physical Therapy and is Treasurer for the newly formed AAOMPT Pelvic Health SIG.

 Charles Nichols PT, DPT, ScD

 Charles Nichols PT, DPT, ScD, is an Assistant Professor at the University of North Texas Health Science Center.
 Dr. Nichols is a Board Certified Orthopedic Clinical Specialist by the American Physical Therapy Association and has completed his manual therapy certification through the International Academy of Orthopedic Medicine-US (Spine) and Evidence in Motion Manual Therapy Programs.
 His interest includes the effects of manual therapy and orthopedic diagnosis.